MaibornWolff/SecObserve/docs/getting_started/data_model.md

 ## Observation

 An `Observation` is something that has been discovered by a vulnerability scanner.
 Not every observation is actually a vulnerability.
 An assessment can show it is e.g. a false positive or not applicable in the current context.

 Every `Observation` belongs to exactly one product.

+## Branch

+Software development often uses branches in the source code repository.
+Vulnerability scanners can run for multiple branches of a product and observations can be viewed and managed by branch.
+See more in [Working with branches](../usage/branches.md).

 ## Parser